aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

 running in parallel regions.
 This means any event seen by the whole machine will be seen by each region and both regions are expected to run concurrently as if they were running on their own computer.
-A statechart which supports the parallel region pattern can have one or more active states at a time.
+A statechart which supports the parallel region pattern can have one or more active state at a time.
 The event processing algorithm used by miros does not support the parallel regions pattern.